prog-1/lists-1/README.md

 https://go.dev/ref/mod#go-mod-file-replace to check on how do we allow two packages to co-exist together.

+> **Note**
+> You have to add tests only for those functions that you have to implement or
+> modify in the exercises below.

 1. Implement missing `list.List` methods and tests.
 2. Implement `InsertionSort` and `InsertSorted` functions and tests.
 While implementing the functions, it is not allowed to add any extra helpers to `list.List`.
 You